-One of the pleasures of researching for my book “Feat of Arms” has been hearing from veterans or their families.
+One of the pleasures of my research has been hearing from veterans or their families.
 Often they are looking for more detailed information about friends or relatives who fought in Sicily in July 1943.

 After more than 10 years of research in archives around the world, I can frequently give them answers they have not been able to get elsewhere.
 Sometimes the information doesn’t seem to exist, but I am happy to see if I have it.